11ty/eleventy-import-disqus/README.md

 </div>
 ```

-Note that each `*.json` comment file has a top level `disqus` key in the object.
+Note that each Disqus JSON comment file has a top level `disqus` key in the object.
 We are referencing that in the template.

 And then `comment-entry.html` file in `_includes/`: